SmartMeshFoundation/Photon/docs/api_walkthrough.md

     "amount": 42
 }
 ```
 An "identifier": some_integer can also be added to the payload, but it’s optional.
-The purpose of the identifier is solely for the benefit of the Dapps built on top of Raiden in order to provide a way to tag transfers.
+The purpose of the identifier is solely for the benefit of the Dapps built on top of SmartRaiden in order to provide a way to tag transfers.

 If there is a path in the network with enough capacity and the address sending the transfer holds enough tokens to transfer the amount in the payload, the transfer will go through.
 The receiving node should then be able to see incoming transfers by querying all its open channels.
 This is done by doing the following for all addresses of open channels: